 Virus Scan Complete

-Kaspersky provides an exceptional level of protection, and offers a number of bonus features you don’t find in many antivirus tools, such as the virtual keyboard and rescue disk.
+Kaspersky provides an exceptional level of protection and offers numerous bonus features you don’t find in many antivirus tools, such as the virtual keyboard and Rescue Disk.
 Add that to the speedy scans and excellent real-time protection, and you’ve got a winner.